 The first thing a worker can do when they find themselves in a dangerous working condition is bring it to your awareness.
 Another option is to file a complaint with OSHA, which can be done at any time.
 As an employer, it’s your responsibility to maintain a safe workplace for your employees, and prevent and hazards from occurring.

 4. Your Employee Can Ask OSHA To Inspect The Workplace

 If there has been a serious hazard in the workplace, or as an employer you are not complying with OSHA standards, an employee can ask OSHA to send an inspector to the workplace.
-Employees also the right to tell OSHA to not inform you who filed the complaint.
+Employees also have the right to tell OSHA that they would like the complaint to be anonymous.
 When the OSHA inspection comes to the workplace where there has been a complaint, it’s important to know that workers have the rights to:

 - Speak in private with the OSHA inspector

-- Hold meetings with the you and the inspector prior to the inspection and again afterwards
+- Hold meetings with you and the inspector prior to the inspection and again afterwards

 - Walk through with the inspector

-Employees that file a complaint to request an inspection also have the right to learn the results of said inspection.
+Employees that file a complaint to request an inspection also have the right to learn the results of the inspection.